The general process is perhaps a little unconventional, we have three elements to consider.

 - Tag the release consistently with the

-- Ceate and deploy the Debian package (see below)
+- Create and deploy the Debian package (see below).
+This will also tag git

 - Update the